 First, you may have gotten a TeX installation that was based on TeX Live but was packaged for your operating system.
 For instance, the free GNU/Linux distributions, and the distributions from Red Hat, Debian, Ubuntu, SUSE, etc., all make TeX installations derived from TeX Live available through their normal packaging system (rpm, apt-get, yum, etc.).
 If this is how you got your TeX, the timing and content of updates is entirely up to your operating system provider—contact them with any and all questions.

 If that doesn't get the material that you want, then here is one possibility.
 When you installed your native version of TeX Live, the default was to include everything available for your platform.
 If you accepted this default, called scheme-full, then the above command gets you the freshest version of everything available.
 However, if you chose a smaller scheme than the default, then you will get only what is included in that scheme.
 Likewise, if you have manually removed collections or packages (terminology explanation), then those packages will not be automatically updated.
-In these cases, to manually install or reinstall a package, run tlmgr install pkgname.
+In these cases, to manually (re)install a package, run tlmgr install pkgname.

 material you were expecting, here are two other possibilities: